tjnh05/shadowsocks/README.md

    or

    ./ssremove.sh

+   Note:
+   if you wanna add other port to listen , please modify variable SS_ADD defined in file ssvars.yml.

 4. Schedule task to remove listened port 8399.
 The schedule time should be modified as required before performed.